 - Media Connect

 - Contact Us

-We all have fond memories of playing with toys in our childhood, be it a plastic soldier, remote control car, favourite jigsaw puzzle, or superhero/princess figurine.
+We all have fond memories of playing with toys in our childhood, be it a plastic soldier, remote control car, favorite jigsaw puzzle, or superhero/princess figurine.
 Children of slum dwellers, street children or kids staying in remote villages often are devoid of this experience altogether.
 They have to settle for makeshift toys made from tyres, plastic bottle, sticks, rope – whatsoever limited things they have around them.

 This is why Lakshyam NGO started the initiative Lakshyam Toy Library – which

 aims to bring back the essence and innocence of childhood in lives of the underprivileged children.
 A safe spacious setting is provided wherein the child has the freedom to explore and engage in imaginative play.
 Educational Toys, Games, and Books, such as – cars, bikes, soft toys, dolls, are also provided to help the children in their growth and development.

 Lakshyam set up its first toy library 10 years ago with thousands of toys collected from various schools across Delhi.
 We have been able to expand to 17 cities throughout the country.
 In each city, the donated toys, educational games, and books were put up in a library, free for children to play with.
 Children can access them whenever and however they want.
 Teachers often engage the children by reading them storybooks as they flip through the pages – spellbound by the colorful imagery.